-.
+c.
+Common Cause.
+Multiple failures (i.e., two or more) of proper installation of equipment, construction of structures or processes attributable to a shared cause.

+d.
+Consequence.
+The actual or potential outcome of an identified problem or condition.

+e.
 Construction Issue.
 An inspection result that is dispositioned in accordance with the guidance in IMC 0613.

-.
+f.
+Contributing Cause.
+The cause(s) that by themselves would not create the problem but are important enough to be recognized as needing corrective action.
+Contributing causes are sometimes referred to as causal factors.
+Causal factors are those actions, conditions, or events which directly or indirectly influence the outcome of a situation or problem.

+g.
 Escalated Enforcement Action.
 Severity Level I, II, and III Notice of Violation (NOV); civil penalties; NOVs to individuals; Orders to modify, suspend, or revoke NRC licenses or the authority to engage in NRC-licensed activities; and Orders issued to impose civil penalties.

-.

-.
+h.
+Extent of Cause.
+The extent to which the root causes of an identified problem have impacted other plant construction processes, equipment, or human performance.

+i.
+Extent of Condition.
+The extent to which the actual condition exists with other plant construction processes, equipment, or human performance.

+j.
 Finding.
-Examples of findings include a , per the definitions and guidance in this manual chapter.
+A performance deficiency of more than minor significance.
+A finding may or may not be associated with regulatory non-compliance and, therefore, may or may not result in a violation.
+Examples of findings include a Programmatic Finding or a Technical Finding, per the definitions and guidance in this manual chapter.

-.
+k.
+Issue of Concern.
+An inspection result that is dispositioned in accordance with the guidance in IMC 0613P.

+l.
 Licensee-Identified.
 For cROP, licensee-identified findings are those findings that are not NRC-identified or self-revealing.
 Most, but not all, licensee-identified findings are discovered through a licensee program or process.
 Some examples of licensee programs or processes that will likely result in such findings are the identification and documentation of findings (e.g., procedural violations, procedure inadequacies, etc.) by craft workers and/or licensee/contractor supervision during routine construction activities, construction quality assurance activities, self-assessments, independent assessments, audits and surveillances.
 Additional examples may include preoperational testing, start-up testing, hydrostatic testing, non-destructive testing, EP drills, and critiques conducted by or for the licensee.

 m.
 Minor Violation.
 A violation that is of such low significance that documentation in an NRC inspection report is not normally warranted.
 Although minor violations must be entered into the licensee’s corrective action program and corrected, they are not usually described in inspection reports.

 n.
 Non-Cited Violation (NCV).
 A non-recurring, typically non-willful, Severity Level IV violation that is not subject to formal enforcement action if, for a reactor licensee, the licensee places the violation in a corrective action program to address recurrence and restores compliance within a reasonable period of time and, for all other licensees, the licensee corrects or commits to correcting the violation within a reasonable period of time.
-The use of NCVs as part of the enforcement process is predicated on a licensee having an adequate CAP into which identified issues are entered and effectively resolved in a timely manner.
-Because the CAP at construction sites will be new and implemented initially by individuals with limited experience with the new program and because construction will involve program implementation by contractors, the NRC will delay the use of NCVs pending confirmation that the new program is adequate and being effectively implemented
+The use of NCVs for self-revealing and NRC-identified violations as part of the enforcement process is predicated on a licensee having an adequate CAP into which identified issues are entered and effectively resolved in a timely manner.
+Because the CAP at construction sites will be new and implemented initially by individuals with limited experience with the new program and because construction will involve program implementation by contractors, the NRC will delay the use of NCVs for self-revealing and NRC-identified violations pending confirmation that the new program is adequate and being effectively implemented